 Namedar: Given just how fast the infection seems to have spread, it seems a little odd that every group of survivors refer to the Crossed by the same name.
-In "Yellow Belly" (which shows the infection spreading more slowly then what the other arcs imply) they're referred to as "geeks", due to Edmund naming them that and then telling other people about them.
+Averted in "Wish You Were Here" since the survivors refer to them as "plus-faces" instead.

 Nice Job Breaking It, Hero: One of the characters, convinced that salt will kill the Crossed, attempts to stand against them by putting a ring of salt around himself and his family when his wife twists her ankle running from a pack of Crossed.
 It really doesn't go well.

 Artistic License - Nuclear Physics: The prologue of Volume One ends with a mushroom cloud in the distance, and Stan stating that he later found out that someone pulled the control rods out of Wolf Creek power station.
 Nuclear power plants do not malfunction that way; the two worst nuclear disasters in human history, Chernobyl and Fukushima-Daiichi, resulted in fires and explosions that spread radiation, but nothing on the order of a full-scale atomic bomb-style explosion.

 It's Stan's theory on what happened.
 He knows it happened at or near the Wolf Creek reactor, but isn't sure what caused the explosion, and one of the ongoing themes of Volume One is that Stan is a whole lot dumber than he used to think he was.

 The recent "Thin Red Line" arc of Badlands may well offer a long belated explanation in the the form of infected Russian nuclear bombers